 Intimacy after endometrial ablation: This website is dedicated to the experiences of women who have undergone the process of endometrial ablation, or ablation of the uterus, their normal menstrual cycle and the consequences thereof, and their intimate relationships with partners, family and friends.

-The purpose of this website is to provide a forum to share and exchange information and experiences on this topic, and to gain further information and support on how to cope with the loss of a normal menstrual cycle, which may be a source of many women’s intimate satisfaction and pleasure.
+The purpose of this website is to provide a forum to share and exchange information and experiences on this topic, and to gain further information and support on how to cope with the loss of a normal menstrual cycle, which may be a source for many women’s intimate satisfaction and pleasure.

 What is Endometrial ablation (or EMA)